AtomicSponge/node-scripts/backup_scripts/README.md

 Additional variables can be defiend for replacement in the __backup_command__.
 Either with an optional __"cmdVars"__ array or a __"vars"__ array defiend in each job.
 Each command is an object that requires a __"variable"__ and __"value"__ item.
 See the above example for details.

 Each job object can also have a __backup_command__ item that will overwrite the global defiend one.

+# Changelog

+## 2.0.1
+Bump packages and relocated project on GitHub